 Fiona Dourif (Nica Davies), Brad Dourif (Voice of Chucky), Michael Therriault (Dr Foley), Alex Vincent (Andy Barclay), Adam Hurtig (Michael), Elisabeth Rosen (Madeline), Zak Santiago (Nurse Carlos), Grace Lynn Kung (Claire), Jennifer Tilly (Tiffany), Marina Stephenson Kerr (Angela), Ali Tataryn (Nurse Ashley), Allison-Dawn Doiron (Rachel)

 The killer doll film Child’s Play (1988) was a modest hit when it came out, doing okay business in theatres but finding most of its afterlife on video.
-Chucky subsequently became a major horror icon where the sequels Child’s Play 2 (1990) and Child’s Play 3 (1991) turned Chucky into a one-liner quipping bad-ass monster along the lines of Freddy Krueger.
+Chucky subsequently became a major horror icon where the sequels Child’s Play 2 (1990) and Child’s Play 3 (1991) turned Chucky into a one-liner quipping bad-ass monster modeled on Freddy Krueger.
 Since then, the series has turned out an entry every few years with Bride of Chucky (1998), Seed of Chucky (2004) and Curse of Chucky (2013).
-Throughout the 2000s, there was talk of the inevitable remake of the original, which is due to emerge with Child’s Play (2019).
+Throughout the 2000s, there was talk of a remake of the original, which eventually emerged with Child’s Play (2019).

 I wasn’t much of a fan of the original Child’s Play films – that is Child’s Play through Child’s Play 3 – but find the modern series – all of those with Chucky’s name in the title to be far more enjoyable, especially those that are directed by the original screenwriter Don Mancini – Seed of Chucky through to the present.
-Mancini’s films are much more playful – they go beyond killer doll sagas to become homages to the earlier films or meta-fictionally warp around on themselves.
+Mancini’s films are much more playful – they go beyond killer doll sagas to become homages to the earlier films or meta-fictionally wrap around on themselves with highly entertaining regard.